 59 Geminorum is a giant star in the constellation of Gemini.

 59 Geminorum visual magnitude is 5.76.
-Because of its reltive faintness, 59 Geminorum should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 59 Geminorum should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 59 Geminorum

 59 Geminorum is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 59 Geminorum are provided in the following table:

 The simplified sky map below shows the position of 59 Geminorum in the sky: